What is a stroke?

 Providing social interaction

 Whether the stroke survivor will recover eventually, or not at all, this can be crucial in giving them semblance of normality back.
 Simply having a sense of routine and self-worth can make stroke recovery all the more swift and effective.

 When do you need stroke recovery care?

 Not every stroke survivor will need home care.
 For those who recover swiftly, they may just have to be a little more careful when doing usual tasks.
 Others, however, may find that’s no longer within their power.

-As well as SuperCarers’ own website, you can find additional information about strokes and stroke care from:
+You can find additional information about strokes and stroke care from: